Admission to Emily Griffith Technical College is a 10-step process:

 Undecided on your program?
 Go to https://secure.collegeincolorado.org to take a 10-minute Interest Inventory Survey.
 Print your results and email Careers@emilygriffith.edu to schedule an appointment with Career Services to discuss your options.

-Now that you've watched the videos please complete the Orientation / Clery Act Training Questionnaire.
+Now that you've watched the videos and viewed the presentation, please complete the Orientation / Clery Act Training Questionnaire.

 (Only applicable for Financial Aid eligible programs)

-Fill out the Free Application for Federal Student Aid (FAFSA).
+Our goal is to help you graduate debt-free.
+This begins with completing the Free Application for Federal Student Aid (FAFSA).
 The school code is 005596.
 To schedule an appointment for help with yoru FAFSA, call (720) 423-4744.
-To apply for EGTC scholarships, see our scholarships page.
+Click here for more information on applying for scholarships.

 Step 4: Take the TABE Assessment Test